AdaCore/ada-spark-rfcs/features/rfc-flare.md

 end P;
 ```

-The current Flare versions are based of a subset of the Ada 2022 language.
+The current Flare versions are based on a subset of the Ada 2022 language.

+## Pedantic vs Compatible mode

+Compatible mode (e.g. ``pragma Flare_Extensions``) will only activate
+capabilities that are backward compatible.
+Pedantic mode will activate
+additional capabilities, but may fail in compiling legacy Ada code.

+Notably, new reserved words (``continue``, ``finally`` and ``class``) may not
+be considered reserved in Ada compatibility mode, but are in Flare pedantic.

 ## Features Enabled in Flare 0.1